 “When I take a deep breath and pull in the reins of my “hurry” I begin to find the numinous everywhere.
 I notice the soft breeze and how it caresses, soothes, and quiets me.
 I look out the window beyond my desk and I see … read more.

 Phillip Phillips – Home

 The Greek word for the beautiful is kalon, “which is related to the word kalein, which includes the notion of ‘call.’
 Suggesting that there is something about beauty, wherever we find it, that tugs at us, pulls at us, drawing us into” the … read more.

 Curiosity stems from the Latin curiosus: careful, diligent, or inquisitive.
 This is the same root for care and careful which implies an intention in curiosity, a sense of purpose about it.
 As the word moved into old French and middle English it took … read more.

-As always, don’t treat these questions like “homework” or a list that needs to be covered in its entirety!
-Instead, pick one question that speaks to you and let it lead you where you need to go.
-The goal is to figure out what being … read more.
+As always, don’t treat these questions like “homework” or try to answer every single one!
+Instead, make time to reflect on the list and then pick one question that speaks to you.
+The goal is to figure out which question is “yours” in this moment, … read more.

 The idea of wholeness comes up in music through how it can make us feel, the memories some music can bring up for us, and through the inspiration of the words being sung.
 One example, of many, is #1053 in our Teal songbook-‘How Could Anyone.’ … read more.